-It is proposed to update the Green Network and Environmental Management Supplementary Planning Guidance (SPG) and provide more detail in relation to open space provision and design guidance.
+We will update the Green Network and Environmental Management Supplementary Planning Guidance (SPG) and provide more detail in relation to open space provision and design guidance.
 The intention is that Local Greenspace Strategies will be prepared which will focus activity in key parts of the Council area and will seek to reduce health inequalities, improve access to greenspace and align with other key areas of investment and funding opportunities.